Dhareey/medium_scrapper_telegram_bot/README.md

 # medium_scrapper_telegram_bot
 This Program listens for new article update on medium's Defi, Uniswap and De-centralised archive and gives a notification to a telegram bot.
-Language: Python, libraries Used: Pandas, numpy, requests, BeautifulSoup, datetime
+Language: Python, libraries Used: Pandas, numpy, requests, BeautifulSoup, datetime.
+The configuration files are ignored for security purposes.
+To make the code work, add telegram token into into a config.cfg file and add in the same directory